 Board of Directors

-Niki works for Bannock Transportation Planning Organization and is the Portneuf Valley Bike to Work Coordinator.
+Niki owns Elevated Environmental Consulting and do local nonprofit work in Teton Valley.
 She has a MPA from ISU and completed her undergraduate work there also.
 Niki is a bike enthusiast, a proponent of active transportation, leave no trace ethics, and outdoor activities of all kinds.
 She enjoys working with local decision makers and comes to IWBA with the intent of affecting statewide decision makers through a broader spectrum of bike/ped advocacy.

 In her free time, Niki enjoys cooking for, playing with and snuggling her little boy.
 She is an extreme snowboarder and mountain biker and can usually be found on a resort lift in any season, or trying to not be found on a hidden gem of a trail somewhere in Idaho.